symbuzzer/musiki2/BACKGROUNDPLAYBACK.md

 As a second and more native option, you can download the Youtube Music installation file from next button to your device, open it with the Open Store and install it.

-Please note that in the second option the application is "unconfident" and has full access to the system.
+Please note that in the second option, the application is "unconfident" and has full access to the system.
 This is a risky situation.